Horizon Group Faucets A Consolidated Report BathSelect, Cascada Showers, Fontana Showers, and Juno Showers Review & Rating Updated: March 20, 2026

 Legal Actions

-The CEC sued the Fontana Showers, LLC for illegally selling unapproved faucets in California from April 2019 to May 2019.
-To settle the lawsuit, the company paid a fine and agreed to sell only approved products in California in the future.
+The California Energy Commission (CEC) sued Fontana Showers, LLC for illegally selling unapproved faucets in California from April 2019 to May 2019.
+To settle the lawsuit, the company paid a monetary penalty and agreed to sell only approved products in California.
 This agreement affects all of the Group's brands.

 The Group's companies have not, however, been penalized for selling faucets in California that have not been certified lead free as required by AB-1953 on and after July 31, 2023.

 So far, the companies have also escaped the attention of the Department of Energy (DOE) for failing to register their faucets.
 The DOE is understaffed, underfunded, and overworked.
-But, it will get around to the Group eventually, and at $560.00 for each day a faucet violated the registration requirement, the large number of different faucets sold by the Group, and the length of time it has been selling unregistered faucets, it can expect a monster penalty.
+But it will get around to the Group eventually, and at $560.00 for each day a faucet violated the registration requirement, the large number of different faucets sold by the Group, and the length of time it has been selling unregistered faucets, it can expect a monster penalty.

-The Group's failure to register its faucets is incomprehensible.
+The Group's failure to register its faucets is truly incomprehensible.
 Registration is free and takes just a few hours at the computer.
 Compared to penalties that may reach six figures, the cost of a few hours of staff time to register seems very affordable.

-Comparable Certified Faucets
+Comparable Legal Faucets

-Legal faucets made in China, comparable to Horizon Group faucets in quality with a better warranty, and almost always less costly, include:
+Legal faucets made in China, comparable to Horizon Group faucets in quality, with a better warranty, and almost always less costly, include:

 Dozens of companies (see the list above) sell comparable faucets that are fully certified, legal to sell and install, and proven safe to use.
-These often sell for a lower, sometimes a much lower, price with a stronger warranty and much better customer support.

-It is not possible for us to believe that companies that claim to have been in the faucet business for as long as 35 years do not know the rules.
+It is not possible for us to believe that faucet companies that claim to have been in the faucet business for as long as years do not know the rules.
 They simply choose to ignore them.

-Most of their faucets are brass and have the potential for drinking water contamination.
-They have not been certified free of lead, arsenic, mercury, or cadmium, which may cause serious health issues, or pathogens, which can have equally serious or even worse effects.[10]
+They have not been tested and certified free of lead, arsenic, mercury, or cadmium, all of which may cause serious health issues, or pathogens, which can have equally serious or even worse effects.[11]

-Chinese manufacturers such as those that supply the Group's faucets are particularly suspect when it comes to leaded brass.
-China has no regulation limiting the use of lead in faucets made in that country where lead poisoning is common and widspread, and many Chinese companies have no qualms about offloading those faucets to companies, such as the Horizon Group, that sell faucets in North America.[11]
+China has no regulations limiting the use of lead in faucets made in that country, where lead poisoning is common and widespread.
+Many Chinese companies have no qualms about offloading leaded-brass faucets to companies, such as the Horizon Group, that sell faucets in North America.[12]

 If you are foolish enough to disregard your health and safety and that of your family and install one of these contraband faucets in your home and are caught, at the very least, you will have to replace the faucet at your expense and possibly pay a small fine.
+In an increasing number of jurisdictions, however, you risk a criminal conviction and a fine, jail, or both for a knowing and intentional violation.

 Continuing Research